boschresearch/pylife/tools/odbclient/README.md

 ## Limitations

+### Limited functionality

 Only a subset of Abaqus variable locations are supported.
 These are: nodal, element nodal, whole element and centroid.
 Integration point variables are extrapolated to element nodal.

 You can only extract data from an odb file, not write to it.

+### String literals

+So far only names made of `ascii` strings are supported.
+That means that instance names, node that names and the like containing non-ascii characters like German umlauts will not work.